V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – mvualangani : disorder, chaos, confusion, muddle, mess

-– mvuama : rich, funder, businessman / depth
+– mvuama : rich, wealthy, funder, businessman / depth

 – mvuamina / mvuatata : depth